 Robbie Barber was born in Williamston, North Carolina, and raised on a farm near the Roanoke River.
-Although Robbie has lived in Texas the last twelve years, he maintains a strong connection with his roots and visits North Carolina every summer to conduct research.
+Although Robbie has lived in Texas the last twenty-three years, he maintains a strong connection with his roots and visits North Carolina every summer to conduct research.
 He joined the Baylor Art Department faculty in 2000.

 MFA, University of Arizona